gehongyan/FlymeUpdateArchive/README.md

 # FlymeVersionArchive
-An archive to collect all versions of Flyme.
+A repository to collect all versions of Flyme.